-- Yamori Y, Murakami S, Ikeda K, Nara Y. Fish and life-style-related disease prevention: experimental and epidemiological evidence for anti-atherogenic potential of taurine.
+- Yamori Y, Murakami S, Ikeda K, Nara Y. Fish, and lifestyle-related disease prevention: experimental and epidemiological evidence for the anti-atherogenic potential of taurine.
 Clin Exp Pharmacol Physiol.
 2004;31:S20–S23.

 - Yamori Y, Taguchi T, Hamada A, Kunimasa K, Mori H, Mori M. Taurine in health and diseases: consistent evidence from experimental and epidemiological studies.
 J Biomed Sci.
 2010;17:S6.